-Polybutylene was once thought to be revolutionary within the plumbing industry in the United States.
+Polybutylene was once thought to be the U.S. plumbing industry’s revolutionary “pipe of the future” due to its low material cost and installation ease.
 This specific form of plastic was implemented in high volume for plumbing pipes and fixtures from the mid 70’s through the mid 90’s.
-These plumbing pipe systems were installed in millions of homes before Polybutylene Pipes were discovered to be highly defective.
+In fact, polybutylene plumbing pipe systems were installed in millions of homes before they were discovered to be highly defective.

-The problem with Polybutylene pipes can be found in their high rate of failure in standard operating conditions.
-The deterioration has been linked to chlorine additives added to the water to sanitize, but failures have been reported by customers with private water supplies as well.
-In North America, it has become unacceptable due to its history of failure over its decades of use.
-Typically you will see a surge in Polybutyene pipe replacements when the seasons change.
-The change in temperature causes the “Big Blue” to expand or contract aggravating its weakness.
-It’s not a matter of when this style of piping will fail, but rather when.
-Therefore, it’s important that Polybutylene pipe replacement be done before a break or burst since it usually costs less to repair or replace.
-Polybutylene pipe was used in many major areas throughout the country, including the Washington DC metropolitan area.
+You can find the problem with polybutylene pipes in their high rate of failure in standard operating conditions.
+The experts link pipe deterioration to chlorine additives added to the water to sanitize, but issues have been reported by customers with private water supplies as well.
+In North America, polybutylene has become unacceptable due to its history of failure over its decades of use.

+Plumbers used polybutylene pipe in many significant areas throughout the country, including the Washington DC metropolitan area.
+It’s not a matter of if this style of piping will fail, but rather when.
+Therefore, it’s crucial that you perform polybutylene pipe replacement before a break or burst (since it usually costs less to repair or replace if it hasn’t broken).

-If a break occurs in the foundation wall, or near it, you could have water damage which could include personal property damage i.e. carpets, furniture, walls, even AC and heating equipment.
+Even though polybutylene pipes can take 10 to 15 years to deteriorate, they can cause severe damage when they eventually do.
+If a break occurs in the foundation wall, or near it, you could have water damage which could include personal property damage like your carpets, furniture, walls and even AC and heating equipment.
 There is also a risk of mold developing in your walls or under your carpet which can get into your duct system and spread throughout your home causing health risks.